Biblical Words

 That is, a woman now (or about to be) pregnant will in a few months name her child “God with us,” symbolizing that deliverance from trouble has taken place.
 When the child is a few years old (probably at weaning age when it eats “curds and honey”) the two enemy countries will be no more.

 We may note that this “sign” is not much help to Ahaz, because it will only happen after the issue has been settled.
-Ahaz still live by sell out to Assyria (which is what he , II Kings 16:7-9).
+Ahaz still has to live by faith, or sell out to Assyria (which is what he actually did, II Kings 16:7-9).

 Isaiah's prophecy created a history that ran on into the future to create a whole new spiritual world, the world of the Christian Madonna.
 (On the historical development of Jesus’ virginal conception, see Special Comment below.)